ks961/-d3vtool-hooks/README.md

   - Returns a function to manually trigger the asynchronous action managed by a promise hub.

 - [**useSecId**](#usesecid)
-  - `useSecId` is a custom hook that generates a unique string identifier (ID) that can be used for elements, components, or any case where a unique ID is required.
+  - `useSecId` is a custom hook that returns a function to generate unique string identifiers with customizable length and character set.

 ## Installation